open5e/open5e/source/monsters/monsters_a-z/B/behir.rst

 **Constrict**: *Melee
 Weapon Attack*: +10 to hit, reach 5 ft., one Large or smaller creature.
 *Hit*: 17 (2d10 + 6) bludgeoning damage plus 17 (2d10 + 6) slashing
 damage.
-The target is grappled (escape DC 16) if the behir isn't already constricting a creature, and the target is restrained until this grapple ends.
+The target is :ref:`srd:grappled` (escape DC 16) if the behir isn't already constricting a creature, and the target is :ref:`srd:restrained` until this grapple ends.

 **Lightning Breath (Recharge 5-6)**: The behir exhales a line of